 Splash is hard to see.
 Can’t control splash opacity separate from rain.

 Can’t control the size of raindrops to give the illusion of depth.
 Not much depth control.

-New Tutorial: “Make it Rain” with Boris FX and mocha AE (After Effects version)
+“Make it Rain” with Boris FX and mocha AE (After Effects version)

 In this simple After Effects tutorial, Imagineer System’s Mary Poplin shows you how to add realistic rain to a shot with plug-ins from Boris FX and mocha AE.

 Mary uses the bundled mocha AE CC for planar tracking and masking and Boris Continuum Complete BCC Rain.
 Watch the video tutorial “Make it Rain”.